Sri Gopal Bhatt Goswami

 Om Vishnupad 108 Tridandi Swami Sri Srimat Bhakti Sravan Tirtha Goswami Maharaj ki Jai !!

 Gopala Bhatt Goswami (1503–1578) is one of the foremost disciples of the Sri Chaitanya Mahaprabhu and a leading historical figure in the Gaudiya school of Vaishnavism.
 He was part of a group of Vaishnava devotees known collectively as the Six Goswamis of Vrindavan, who were influential in establishing the philosophical basis of the Gaudiya school.
+During his extensive travels in southern India in the year 1511, Chaitanya Mahaprabhu arrived in the ancient holy city of Srirangam on an island in the middle of the Kaveri river.

 The temple hall resounded with the sounds of thousands of brahmins chanting Vedic hymns.
 In the midst of this scene from Vaikuntha, entered Sri Ranga Himself – Gau-Ranga, chanting the names of Krishna in his sweet voice that defeated the voices of Gandharvas.